 The following figures show the difference between the standard cloud mask as provided in Sentinel-2 SAFE products and the cloud detection results obtained with i.sentinel.mask (shadow detection not activated in this example; see below for an example with cloud and shadow masks):

-Fig: Standard cloud mask as provided in Sentinel-2 SAFE products
+Fig: Official cloud mask (yellow borders) as provided in Sentinel-2 SAFE products

 The implemented procedure consists essentially of an algorithm based on values thresholds, comparisons and calculations between bands which leads to two different rough maps of clouds and shadows.
 These require further improvements and elaborations (e.g. transformation from raster to vector, cleaning geometries, removing small areas, checking topology, etc.) carried out in the different steps of the procedure.